Transfer Requirements & Process

-Review these guidelines to determine your eligibility for transfer admission:
+Transfer applicants may have taken a unique path to their undergraduate studies.
+Review these guidelines to determine your eligibility for transfer admission.

 - Students who have enrolled either full-time or as a degree-seeking student after graduating from high school must apply for transfer admission.